 40. Social Skills Comics for teens

-Social Skills Comics for Kids: Conversational Skills in School Book w/CD is an amazing gift ideas for teens with autism.
+Social Skills Comics for Kids: Conversational Skills in School Book w/CD is an amazing gift idea for teens with autism.
 These 25 comics are designed to show children the expected and unexpected ways to behave in a variety of typical schools social situations.

 41. Vibes earplugs